Introduction to OCD and current treatment methods

 Current legal status of psychedelics

-Psychedelics’ legitimacy has been a complicated matter, but recent measures have revealed some progress.
-Psychedelics are classified as Schedule 1 drugs by the DEA, meaning they are considered to be highly dangerous and have no medicinal value.
-Some cities and states in the United States have approved decriminalization measures, allowing for easier access to psychoactive substances in medical settings.
+Legitimacy of psychedelics has been a complex issue but recent steps have shown some strides.
+Psychedelics, according to the DEA classification, are Schedule 1 drugs, meaning dangerous and with no medicinal benefit.
+Some cities and states in the United States approved decriminalization measures in order to make psychoactive substances easier to access in clinical settings.

 The use of psychedelics is not entirely new; indigenous cultures from every continent used them for centuries in religious ceremonies or healings.
 Still, Western societies produced legislation prohibiting LSD after the counterculture movement during the 1960s.

-Why take anti-depressants when you can just trip your way to happiness?
+Why take antidepressants when you can just get your trip to happiness?

 Debate surrounding the use of psychedelics in therapy